eugeniy/hoardjs/doc/index.rst

    http://MY_URL#access_token=493ab73b26bb4b1d&token_type=bearer&expires_in=3600

-Access token is passed in the fragment and is not visible to the server, use it to make subsequent request to the API.
+Access token is passed in the fragment and is not visible to the server, use it to make subsequent requests to the API.

 Request Examples
 ~~~~~~~~~~~~~~~~